manoharan-lab/holopy/docs/source/users/calc_tutorial.rst

     from holopy.scattering import calc_holo, Sphere

 load the relevant modules from HoloPy that we'll need for doing our calculation.
-The next lines describes the scatterer we would like to model:
+The next line describes the scatterer we would like to model:

 ..  testcode::